After Richard Speck killed eight women and stoked the fears of the nation, he simply remarked, "It just wasn't their night."

 The final of these later arrivals was Gloria Jean Davy, 22, who was dropped off by her boyfriend late that night.
-She was the only one of the women that Richard Speck raped before killing.
+She was the only one of the women that Richard Speck raped and sexually brutalized before strangling her.

 Likely because of these late arrivals, Speck must have lost count of how many women he had tied up, as he forgot about Amurao.

-She stayed hidden under the bed until 6 a.m. for safe measure, hours after Speck had run off.
+She stayed hidden under the bed until 6 a.m. for safe measure, hours after Speck had finished his rampage.

 She continued screaming until police arrived.

-Though Speck had fled, he was easily recognized after he went to a hospital a few days later when a doctor noticed his identifying “Born To Raise Hell” tattoo after reading about it in a newspaper.
+Though Speck had fled, he was easily recognized after he went to a hospital a few days later and a doctor noticed his tattoo after reading about it in a newspaper.

-Speck was placed on trial for the murders after a panel of psychiatrists chosen by both his defense and his prosecution judged him competent to stand trial.
+Speck was placed on trial for the murders after a panel of psychiatrists chosen by both his defense and his prosecution judged him competent to do so.

 During his trial, which began on April 3, 1967, Speck claimed to have no recollection of the murders, something that did not bother the prosecution as they already had an eye-witness ready to identify him.